-The transmitted power level in channel X varies dynamically as the number of allocated codes varies, and as different burst profiles, with different constellation gains, are transmitted.
+The transmitted power level in channel X varies dynamically as the number of allocated codes varies, and as different burst profiles with different constellation gains, are transmitted.
 A CM's target transmit power per channel MUST never be below P{min} or above P{max} , including over all numbers of allocated codes and all burst profiles.
 This implies that in some cases the extreme transmit power levels per channel (e.g., 17 and 56 dBmV) may not be permitted.
-Also, if, only QPSK is used, the reported power in a channel may be greater than 56 dBmV, although the target transmit power per channel will not exceed 56 dBmV.
+Also, if only QPSK is used, the reported power in a channel may be greater than 56 dBmV, although the target transmit power per channel will not exceed 56 dBmV.

-If, for example, the Transmit Channel Set contains only one channel, and this channel, channel X, has QPSK and 64 QAM burst profiles, the number of active codes is 128 and the number of codes per mini-slot is 2, then $P{hi} = 56$ dBmV and $P{low} = 36.24$ dBmV for 1280 kHz modulation rate.
+If, for example, the Transmit Channel Set contains only one channel, and this channel, channel X, has QPSK and 64-QAM burst profiles, the number of active codes is 128 and the number of codes per mini-slot is 2, then P{hi} = 56 dBmV and P{low} = 36.24 dBmV for 1280 kHz modulation rate.
 P{low} is dependent on modulation rate.
 The maximum permitted QPSK transmitted power in channel X is 56 - 1.18 = 54.82 dBmV when all active codes are transmitted.
 The minimum QPSK power in channel X is 36.24 dBmV - 1.18 dB - 10log(128) dB + 10log(2) dB = 17 dBmV (with 1280 kHz modulation rate), when one mini-slot is transmitted.
 The last term in the sum is the result of summing the individual powers over 2 codes.
-Similarly, the maximum 64 QAM power in channel X is 36.24 dBmV - 10log(128) dB + 10log(2) dB = 18.18 dBmV (with 1280 kHz modulation rate) when one mini-slot is transmitted.
-The minimum QPSK power permitted and the minimum 64 QAM power in channel X is 36.24 dBmV - 10log(128) dB + 10log(2) dB = 18.18 dBmV (with 1280 kHz modulation rate) when one mini-slot is transmitted.
-The minimum QPSK power permitted in channel X while transmitting, for example, 2 mini-slots is 20 dBmV (with 1280 kHz modulation rate), and the minimum 64 QAM power permitted in channel X while transmitting, is 21.2 dBmV (with 1280 kHz modulation rate).
+Similarly, the maximum 64-QAM power in channel X is 56 dBmV, when all active codes are transmitted and the minimum 64-QAM power in channel X is 36.24 dBmV - 10log(128) dB + 10log(2) dB = 18.18 dBmV (with 1280 kHz modulation rate) when one mini-slot is transmitted.
+The minimum QPSK power permitted in channel X while transmitting, for example, 2 mini-slots is 20 dBmV (with 1280 kHz modulation rate), and the minimum 64-QAM power permitted in channel X, while transmitting 2 mini-slots, is 21.2 dBmV (with 1280 kHz modulation rate).